American Income Life Insurance Review (2026 Update)

 The cost of AIL life insurance is higher than average, estimated between $30 to $100 per month for a healthy adult between 25 and 45.

-This company is not upfront about their rates, nor do they provide online quotes.
+American Income Life does not currently publish rates online or provide online quotes.
 We cannot tell you what you might pay for coverage with American Income Life.

 Exact rates depend on the policy type, term length, sex, and health status of the policyholder.
 Permanent policies cost more, and men and smokers generally pay more for coverage.